simenandreas91/Codex_project/README.md

 - `npm run dev` uses nodemon for auto-reload during backend development.
 - The SQLite files inside `data/` can be deleted to reset the environment.
+- Adjust `src/snippetTypes.js` to add new ServiceNow artifact templates or metadata fields.